KGM Actyon: Europe

-The Actyon was launched in Turkey on 29 January 2025.
+The Actyon was launched in Poland on 29 January 2025.

 South Korea

 The number of pre-orders for the Actyon in the South Korean market is 16,000 units on the first day and 55,000 units on the last day.

+Middle East

+KGM Actyon gained early recognition by securing second place in the Upper-Mid Size SUV category of Egy Car Annual Poll 2025.